Greta M. Ljung

-Greta Marianne Ljung (born 1941) is a Finnish American statistician.
-The Ljung–Box test for time series data is named after her and her graduate school advisor, George E. P. Box.
+Greta Marianne Ljung (1941 – August 12, 2024) was a Finnish-American statistician.
+The Ljung–Box test for time series data is named after her and her doctoral advisor, George E. P. Box.
 She has written textbooks on time series analysis and her work has been published in several top statistical journals, including Biometrika and the Journal of the Royal Statistical Society.

 Biography

-Ljung received her bachelor's degree in psychology from Åbo Akademi University in Finland.
-During this time, she developed an interest in psychometrics.
-After graduation, she studied at the University of Uppsala for eight months under the direction of statistician Herman Wold.
+Born in Jeppo, Finland, Ljung received her B.S./M.S. degree in psychology from Åbo Akademi University in Finland.
+After graduation, she was a research fellow at the University of Uppsala, where she worked with statistician/econometrician Herman Wold.

-She received her M.S. and Ph.D. in Statistics at the University of Wisconsin–Madison in 1976.
+She received her Ph.D. in Statistics at the University of Wisconsin–Madison in 1976.
 Her dissertation was on time series analysis.
 She held a faculty position at the University of Denver after graduation, where she continued to publish work with her advisor George E. P. Box.
 In 1978, they published their paper on the Ljung-Box test, which was a modification to the Box-Pierce test.
+She is also co-author of the fifth edition of the book Time Series Analysis: Forecasting and Control, originally published by Box and Jenkins (1972).

-She taught statistics at the Massachusetts Institute of Technology for over ten years.
-She has also held a faculty position at Boston University.
+Ljung held faculty positions at Boston University and Massachusetts Institute of Technology.
+She was later principal scientist and chief statistician at AIR Worldwide (originally Applied Insurance Research) in Boston, where she led the development of probabilistic models to estimate potential economic losses from natural hazards such as hurricanes, tornadoes, hail storms, and wild fires.

-She currently resides in Lexington, Massachusetts and works as a statistical consultant.
+Ljung died of cancer in Lexington, Massachusetts, on August 12, 2024, at the age of 82.